awsdocs/aws-lambda-developer-guide/doc_source/python-package.md

 **Note**
 A python package may contain initialization code in the \_\_init\_\_\.py file\.
 Prior to Python 3\.9, Lambda did not run the \_\_init\_\_\.py code for packages in the function handler’s directory or parent directories\.
 In Python 3\.9 and later releases, Lambda runs the init code for packages in these directories during initialization\.
-Note that Lambda runs the init code only when the execution environment is first initialized, not for each function invocation in that intialized environment\.
+Note that Lambda runs the init code only when the execution environment is first initialized, not for each function invocation in that initialized environment\.

 **Topics**
 + [Prerequisites](#python-package-prereqs)